rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-09-10-dd1e300ea1da303d-charges-for-not-uploading-the-imlbolt-twsbolt-plus-location-information-for-the-.md

 source: bse
 stocks: []
 tags:
+- compliance-penalty
-- terminal-registration
+- iml
 - location-charges
-- bolt-tws
-- iml
-- bolt-plus
+- registration
-- compliance-penalty
+- trading-member
-- trading-members
+- trading-platform
 title: Charges for not uploading the IML/BOLT TWS/BOLT PLUS Location information for the month of August 2025
 ---